 The Edison nightclub in Downtown LA draws people in with its glamorous 1920s decor contrasted with the gritty hardware of LA's first private power plant.
-It keeps them with great food, interesting cocktails and entertaining DJs and entertainment.
+It keeps them with great food, interesting cocktails, and entertaining DJs.
 It is one of the coolest bars in Downtown LA, and really in all of LA.

 On a weekday, finding the entrance to The Edison in an alley near 2nd and Main can be like looking for a secret speakeasy, but on the weekends, the line gives it away.
 Once you're in the alley, an ornate wrought iron gate over glass windows masks the smoking area inside.
 The entrance is at the far end of the gate.

 Inside, the only thing at street level is the smoking lounge and a couple wing-back chairs in the lobby.
 The main part of the club is down a three-story staircase.
 The club is broken up into a number of diverse settings within a brick and concrete framework.
 The main stage area to the right of the stairs has a large movie screen playing mostly old black-and-white movies, with a number of smaller screens and DJ booth off the side of a mid-size dance floor.
 To the left of the stairs are a mix of romantic curtained brick alcoves and rooms that look like a steam-punk gentleman's club with electrical generators playing backdrop to luxurious leather lounge chairs and booths.
 Each major section has its own bar.